forcedotcom/quiz-host-app/README.md

 Players start with a zero score.
 The fastest player to answer a question correctly earns 1000 points.
 Players who also answered correctly but slower will earn a decreasing number of points depending on how late they answered.
 Wrong answers grant no points.
 The player that scores the most points at the end of the game wins.

-**Warm up time**
+**App wake-up time**

-Shortly before running the official game, make sure to access the player app a first time to load it.
-This is needed when running on a free Heroku dyno (default install) because there is a wake-up time for the app.
+Shortly before running the official game, make sure to access the player app a first time to load it.<br/>
+The default Heroku setup uses a free Heroku dyno.
+This implies that apps that are inactive for more than 30 minutes are put to sleep.
+Any connection to the app will wake it up but it takes a bit less than a minute.
+You may experience some "Request time out" errors during that wake-up time.

+If you are running the game with 30+ players, consider upgrading to a Hobby dyno (\$7/month).

 **Resetting the game**